 This half credit Visual Art course focuses on developing students artistic imagination through explorations in a wide variety of art mediums including, but not limited to, pencil, charcoal, watercolour, ink, and sculpture.
 Although skill development plays a part in this course, students need no previous experience in Visual Art to enroll.
 Students will experiment with tools and materials while also learning to interpret the visual world and express themselves.
-Students will have the opportunity to share their work through digital and/or physical means.
+There is a fee associated with this course.